 There are a few thoughts that have been rolling around in my head.
 Prompting a sort of mid-blog crisis.
-Maybe it’s just better to say them out loud.
-I worried as someone who has witnessed, experienced and beat consumer and credit card debt that by showing lots and lots of great things for people to buy that I was encouraging them to be irresponsible.
-I worried about the people who made my clothes, where they are and how well they live.
-I worried about not adding anything of real value to the world because fashion is just one of those ‘things’ that no one really takes seriously.
+Maybe it’s just better to say them out loud so here goes.
+I worried as someone who has witnessed, experienced, and beaten consumer and credit card debt by showing lots and lots of great things for people to buy that I was encouraging them to be irresponsible.
+After watching a documentary or two, I was concerned about the people who make my clothes.
+Where they are and how well they live.
+Then, and perhaps most selfishly, I worried about not adding anything of real value to the world because fashion is just one thing that no one really takes seriously.

-I had just gotten a little wobbly there for a moment.
+I had just gotten a little wobbly for a moment.

-A bit wobby as my niece Arleigh would say.
+Or, a bit wobby, as my niece Arleigh would say.

-It matters to me to think, to process and reach a conclusion.
+It matters to me to think, process and reach a conclusion.
 It matters to me to exercise my brain and come to a solution/resolution that I’m happy with.
-I’m glad I got here though.
-Proud to have processed something that my mind had been fixated on for too long.
-I’d considered all sort of out there resolutions but in the end I’m going with a survival of the fittest with love approach.
-For you, for me and for any ideas I may have.
+I’m glad I got here and proud to have processed something that my mind had been fixated on for too long.
+In reaching this conclusion, I’d considered all sort of out there resolutions.
+But in the end, I’m going with the survival of the fittest (with the love, of course) approach.
+For you, for me and any ideas that I may have as we go along.

-It’s a gift this thinking business.
-It means all my basic needs are taken care of and now I can imagine, dream and ponder.
+It’s a gift, this thinking business; it means all my basic needs are taken care of.
+I’ve made it past survival mode and I have brain space left for all sorts of next-level things.
+I can imagine, dream and ponder.
 What a blessing that is.

 Now before I go, tell me, what’s on your mind right now?